cl0ne/cryptopotato-bot/README.md

 ## Current Features
 * `/me message`
-    - Shows a message about yourself in the chat
+    - Announces sender's actions to the chat, original message will be deleted if bot has enough permissions in the chat
     - Example: `/me hit the wall`

 ## Planned Features